matias-ceau/scripts/docs/scripts/transform_symlink.sh.md

+# Transform Symlink (transform_symlink.sh)

 ---

-A script to replace a symlink with its target file.
+Replace a symbolic link with its target file.

 ---